furiousOyster/software-defined-org/README.md

 # Function execution time
 All functions, as a rule, execute on the global clock, which is normally 2 weeks.

+# Message passing
+All inputs to all functions are tickets / issues, which result in a change of state as the output of the function, and possibly more tickets passed to other functions.
+This is so the messages can be audited and queue length analyzed.
+Tickets can include dependencies so there is a call stack.

 # Fractions and visibility
 1. Fleet Command
 1. BTL